Cathay General Bancorp (NASDAQ:CATY) Releases Quarterly Earnings Results, Beats Expectations By $0.15 EPS

-Cathay General Bancorp (NASDAQ:CATY) posted its quarterly earnings data on Sunday.
-The bank reported $0.92 earnings per share for the quarter, beating the consensus estimate of $0.77 by $0.15, MarketWatch Earnings reports.
-Cathay General Bancorp had a return on equity of 9.67% and a net margin of 29.49%.
-During the same period in the previous year, the business earned $0.59 earnings per share.
+Cathay General Bancorp (NASDAQ:CATY) released its quarterly earnings results on Sunday.
+The bank reported $0.92 earnings per share for the quarter, topping the consensus estimate of $0.77 by $0.15, MarketWatch Earnings reports.
+Cathay General Bancorp had a net margin of 29.49% and a return on equity of 9.67%.
+During the same quarter in the prior year, the firm posted $0.59 earnings per share.

-The business also recently declared a quarterly dividend, which was paid on Thursday, March 11th.
-Shareholders of record on Monday, March 1st were given a dividend of $0.31 per share.
-This represents a $1.24 annualized dividend and a dividend yield of 2.98%.
+The business also recently disclosed a quarterly dividend, which was paid on Thursday, March 11th.
+Investors of record on Monday, March 1st were issued a dividend of $0.31 per share.
+This represents a $1.24 dividend on an annualized basis and a yield of 2.99%.
 The ex-dividend date of this dividend was Friday, February 26th.
-Cathay General Bancorp’s dividend payout ratio (DPR) is 35.63%.
+Cathay General Bancorp’s dividend payout ratio is currently 35.63%.

-In related news, Chairman Dunson K. Cheng sold 11,975 shares of the business’s stock in a transaction that occurred on Tuesday, February 9th.
-The stock was sold at an average price of $37.52, for a total transaction of $449,302.00.
-Following the transaction, the chairman now directly owns 74,583 shares of the company’s stock, valued at approximately $2,798,354.16.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-4.73% of the stock is currently owned by insiders.
+In other Cathay General Bancorp news, Chairman Dunson K. Cheng sold 11,975 shares of the company’s stock in a transaction dated Tuesday, February 9th.
+The shares were sold at an average price of $37.52, for a total value of $449,302.00.
+Following the sale, the chairman now owns 74,583 shares of the company’s stock, valued at $2,798,354.16.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+4.73% of the stock is owned by corporate insiders.

 Cathay General Bancorp operates as the holding company for Cathay Bank that offers various commercial banking products and services to individuals, professionals, and small to medium-sized businesses in the United States.
 The company offers various deposit products, including passbook accounts, checking accounts, money market deposit accounts, certificates of deposit, individual retirement accounts, and public funds deposits.